-The Solicitors Qualifying Examination is set to become the new standard route to qualifying as a solicitor of England and Wales from September 2021.
+The Solicitors Qualifying Examination became the new standard route to qualifying as a solicitor of England and Wales in September 2021.
 Through the SQE1 and SQE2 assessments along with qualifying work experience, solicitors will be thoroughly evaluated on their legal knowledge and practical skills, with the marking criteria for each assessment heavily based on the SRA Competence Statement as outlined below.

 These skills form the backbone of practice as a qualified solicitor.
 Whether you are following the old route to qualification through a traditional degree or law conversion course, or planning to follow the SQE route, it is essential that you master these skills.
 The best way to do this is through an effective preparation course – you can find details of our unique SQE2 course offering below.

 The Competence Statement also forms the basis for the non-legal criteria which are marked for every SQE2 skills assessment (client interview and attendance note, advocacy, legal writing, legal drafting, legal research, and case and matter analysis).
 The legal criteria are essentially the same for all, i.e. that the law is applied correctly and comprehensively to the client’s situation.
 However, the non-legal criteria (as outlined in the table below) vary per assessment.

 The SRA has worked hard to ensure that the SQE verifies the overall competence of candidates by drawing upon the Competence Statement to define the non-legal marking criteria for each assessment (e.g. effective listening and questioning as marked in the client interview relates directly to the technical legal practice competence requirements, and so on).

 SRA Competence Statement